• Home

 His stance comes as consumers have increasingly turned up their noses at recurring fees, especially when they have to buy a product first.

 Hale argues that Oura’s monthly fee of $5.99 or $69.99 per year funds the steady stream of updates that keep the product valuable long after the ring is sold.
 The company’s physical ring, the Oura Ring 4, ranges in price from $349 to $499.
-In the last year, the company has added two new integrations to provide users with more accurate data from their Oura ring, as well as 14 new features addressing, among other things, pregnancy and cumulative stress.
+In the past year, the company has added two new integrations to provide users with more accurate data from their Oura ring, as well as 14 new features addressing, among other things, pregnancy and cumulative stress.

-“Oura’s membership model is what powers ongoing innovation, and we see strong evidence that members continue to find meaningful value month over month with a better than best in class retention rate,” Hale said in a comment to Fortune.
+“Oura’s membership model is what powers ongoing innovation, and we see strong evidence that members continue to find meaningful value month over month with a better than best-in-class retention rate,” Hale said in a comment to Fortune.

 Yet consumers have shown they may be reaching their limit with adding more subscriptions.
-While the business model’s proliferation means more people are used to recurring fees, they’re increasingly worried about “subscription” creep, said Kimberly Hamilton, senior financial education manager at Rocket Money, a personal finance app with subscription tracking.
+While the business model’s proliferation means more people are used to recurring fees, they’re increasingly worried about “subscription creep,” said Kimberly Hamilton, senior financial education manager at Rocket Money, a personal finance app with subscription tracking.
 The average Rocket Money user adds between two and four subscriptions per year, and a quarter of its users have more than 17 subscriptions, according to Hamilton.

-“While subscriptions can make life more convenient by reducing the need to constantly re-order items and services, they can also cause expenses to add up quickly,” Hamilton told Fortune.
+“While subscriptions can make life more convenient by reducing the need to constantly reorder items and services, they can also cause expenses to add up quickly,” Hamilton told Fortune.

 Subscription fatigue hits consumers

 Even in streaming services, which have become one of the most common subscriptions over the past two decades, 39% of consumers said they had canceled a subscription in the past two months, according to Deloitte’s 2025 Digital Media Trends survey of more than 3,000 consumers.
-But consumers’ worries about juggling their growing number of subscriptions have become especially prevalent as they appear in places they hadn’t before, she added.
+But consumer worries about juggling their growing number of subscriptions have become especially prevalent as they appear in places they hadn’t before, Hamilton added.

 One example is Peloton, whose exercise bikes, when new, start at more than $1,600 each.
 Yet to access instructor-led classes and features such as metric tracking, users with Peloton equipment need to subscribe for $49.99 per month.
-Without the subscription, the bike works, but is limited, offering basic ride functionality and access to two pre-recorded workout classes.
+Without the subscription, the bike works, but is limited, offering basic ride functionality and access to two prerecorded workout classes.
 Users can access Peloton content through the app without the equipment for a lower monthly fee.

 Last month, CEO Elon Musk also dragged Tesla further into the world of subscriptions by eliminating users’ ability to buy the company’s Full Self-Driving technology outright, making it available only via subscription.
 It also scrapped the free steering “Autopilot” that once came standard with the Model 3 and Model Y, keeping only Traffic-Aware Cruise Control (TACC)—a system that maintains speed and following distance, but doesn’t steer—unless drivers pay for more advanced driver-assistance features starting at $99 a month.
 Other car companies such as Toyota and Honda offer lane assist steering as a standard feature on some vehicles, including the Corolla and Civic, respectively.